Full Smartphone Price Hike List (May 2026)

 Nothing And CMF Smartphones Price Hike List

 If you were hoping that a newcomer like Nothing would be spared from the ongoing chip shortage, you are wrong!
-While the company hasn’t hiked prices for its flagship Phone (3), some mid-range offerings like the recent Phone (3a) Lite remain affected.
-Even the budget friendly CMF Phone (2) Pro seems to have received an hike.
+While the company hasn’t hiked prices for its flagship Phone (3), some recent offerings like the Phone (4a), Phone (4a) Pro remain affected.
+Even the budget-friendly Nothing Phone (3a) Lite has gotten a second price hike.

 | Model | Launch Price | New Price After Hike (INR) | Hike Amount (INR) |